How to Write the Harvey Mudd College Essays 2020-2021

 While you agonize about getting into HMC, the admissions office is fretting over whether you’d actually enroll.
 Remember that every admitted student is a gamble on their end, too!
 Accordingly, this essay should convince them that there has never been a more reliable investment than yourself.

-Once you have a solid idea of what attending HMC would actually be like, you can start thinking about what to write.
-The challenge with this prompt is that you’ll likely be covering a few things that stand out to you — a list, in other words, but a list is hardly an essay.
-The challenge becomes how creatively you present your list items and how you smoothly you connect them together, with the ideal end product being a cohesive and memorable narrative.
+Once you have a solid idea of what aspects of HMC connect with you, you can start thinking about what to write.
+The challenge with this prompt is that you’ll be covering a few things that stand out to you—a list, in other words, but a list is hardly an essay.
+The challenge becomes how creatively you present your list items and how smoothly you connect them together, with the ideal end product being a cohesive and memorable narrative.

 Want help with your college essays to improve your admissions chances?
 Sign up for your free CollegeVine account and get access to our essay guides and courses.
 You can also get your essay peer-reviewed and improve your own writing skills by reviewing other students’ essays.